-We’ve joined with a group of our blogging friends to share monthly challenge blog hops.
-This month, we’re all sharing Favorite Family Recipes.
 I was lucky enough to have a grandmother who loved cooking and especially baking.
 Whether she was making her delicious caramel cakes, lemon meringue pies, or made from scratch chocolate cakes, we could always be sure that her desserts would be wonderful.
 Her caramel cake is definitely a favorite family recipe.
 She passed the recipe on to my mother who was also a wonderful cook.
-I’ve always relied on others in the family to make it, but for the challenge this month, I’ve made my first Old Fashioned Caramel Cake.
+I’ve always relied on others in the family to make it, but it’s time for me to try out my family’s Old Fashioned Caramel Cake recipe.

 I did have my mother’s recipe for a basic yellow cake, so I used that and changed it just a little by adding some light brown sugar along with white sugar.
 I referenced my grandmother’s recipe for the frosting, but I added powdered sugar.
 Without that, I’m not sure how it would be thick enough.
 I also substituted light brown sugar for white sugar.
 The cookbook had no instructions, so I had to make those up as I went along, hoping for the best!